5 recent chief medical, nursing officer moves

 - Large

-Jonesboro, Ark.-based NEA Baptist Health System named Stephen Woodruff, MD, its chief medical officer, Talk Business reported April 6.
+Stony Brook (N.Y.)
+University Hospital named Jonathan Buscaglia, MD, its chief medical officer, effective April 28.

-Waterbury (Conn.)
-Health, which includes Waterbury Hospital, named Greta Boynton, MD, chief medical officer and senior vice president April 1.
+Karen Resh, DNP, was named chief nursing officer at Alamance Regional Medical Center in Burlington, N.C., part of Greensboro, N.C.-based Cone Health.

-HCA Florida Sarasota Doctors Hospital named Jennifer Bocker, MD, chief medical officer, the hospital said March 29.
+The Ohio State University Comprehensive Cancer Center in Columbus, comprising a hospital and research institute, named Corrin Steinhauer, DNP, MSN, its chief nursing officer, it said April 11.